-- Approved applicants will be sent four (4) original Lease Agreements to be completed and returned to the Department of Health & Human Services (HHS).
+- Approved applicants will be sent four (4) original License Agreements to be completed and returned to the Department of Health & Human Services (HHS).

-- Properly completed Lease Agreements will be forwarded to the Business Administrator (BA) to be executed.
-The Lease shall be valid for 2 years from the day Lease is executed by the BA.
+- Properly completed License Agreements will be forwarded to the Business Administrator (BA) to be executed.
+The License shall be valid for 2 years from the day License is executed by the BA.

-- After receiving the Tenant copy of the executed Lease, the applicant must notify HHS and together a representative of the applicant and HHS will inspect the site to locate and mitigate any hazardous conditions.
-If a dangerous condition exists that cannot be remedied at reasonable cost to the City, the Lease may be terminated.
+- After receiving the Tenant copy of the executed License, the applicant must notify HHS and together a representative of the applicant and HHS will inspect the site to locate and mitigate any hazardous conditions.
+If a dangerous condition exists that cannot be remedied at reasonable cost to the City, the License may be revoked.